 The first point is important because once we recognize and appreciate when we are with someone special we'll know for sure that they are the right one for a long-term relationship.
 We'll appreciate them and we won't look for faults.

 The second point means that it's just as important to know when to let go of someone who is not right for us.
 Relationships such as that will most likely end eventually anyway.

 Those who are emotionally unavailable may miss important considerations that would help them make a decision to stay in a good relationship or to leave a bad one.

 They may find themselves lacking the desire to communicate and discuss the issues.
 Feelings may be held within and never shared.
 The result is that things drag on until something major happens that either ends the relationship or forces the parties to finally sit down and talk.

-Which one of these happens is all a matter of how healthy both partners are with their understanding of how to communicate.
+Which one of these things happens is all a matter of how good both partners are with their ability to communicate.
 Being emotionally unavailable can hinder any attempt to share thoughts and feelings.